St Bede's Catholic Voluntary Academy

 St Bede's Catholic Voluntary Academy (formerly St Bede's Catholic School) is a mixed Roman Catholic secondary school located in Scunthorpe, North Lincolnshire, England.

 History

+Construction

 Work on the £100,000 school was meant to start September 1956.
-The foundation stone laid by the Bishop of Nottingham, Edward Ellis, in June 1960.
-It would open in September 1961 for 360 children. £70,000 was paid for the school, by parishioners, with the rest by Lindsey Education Committee - for the canteen, dining room, medical inspection room, and playing fields.
+The foundation stone laid by the Bishop of Nottingham, Edward Ellis, in June 1960. £70,000 was paid for the school, by parishioners, with the rest by Lindsey Education Committee - for the canteen, dining room, medical inspection room, and playing fields.

+It received a grant of £400,000 from Department of Education, for new buildings in December 1991.
+Building began on 18 January 1993.

+Opening

+It would open in September 1961 for 360 children.
 Children came from Brigg and St Norbert in Crowle.

+Academy

 Previously a voluntary aided school administered by North Lincolnshire Council, St Bede's Catholic School was converted to academy status on 1 April 2012 and was renamed St Bede's Catholic Voluntary Academy.
 The school forms part of the Northern Lincolnshire Catholic Academy Trust which is supported by the Roman Catholic Diocese of Nottingham.